-Key audit matters The key audit matters that we identified in the current year were: Revenue recognition relating to misstatement of accrued and deferred revenue Recognition of Research and Development Credits (RDEC) Mid-year implementation of new financial management system Materiality The materiality that we used for the Group financial statements was £762,000, which was determined on the basis of approximately 5% of operating profit.
+Key audit matters The key audit matters that we identified in the current year were: Revenue recognition relating to misstatement of accrued and deferred revenue; Recognition of research and development credits (RDECs); and Appropriateness of transfer pricing rates.
+Materiality The materiality that we used for the Group financial statements was £1,051,000 which was determined on the basis of approximately 5% of profit before tax.
 Scoping The Group and Company is headquartered from Belfast in Northern Ireland where the Group finance function is also located.
 All of the audit work covering the Group's revenue and profit for the year and its assets and liabilities is undertaken and performed by the audit team based in Belfast.
-Significant changes in our approach A new key audit matter has been identified in relation to the transition at the half year to a new financial management system.
-Apart from the introduction of a new financial management system, the operations of the Group are largely unchanged from the previous year.
+Significant changes in our approach A new key audit matter has been identified in relation to the appropriateness of transfer pricing rates used.
+This reflects the increasing number of jurisdictions in which the Group is operating, with operations commencing in the current financial year in France and Canada.